yihangdu/Moonlighting-Protein-Prediction-Data/README.md

 ## Step 5

-Using the `.arff` files from `Step 4`, one needs to manually operate `Weka` and record prediction results.
+Using the `.arff` files from Step 4, one needs to manually operate `Weka` and record prediction results.
 The completed statistics are stored in `result_stats.csv`.

 # Stage 3